 Stockton is a large city located in the state of California.
 With a population of 312,697 people and 75 constituent neighborhoods, Stockton is the 13th largest community in California.

-Unlike some cities, Stockton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Stockton are a mix of both white- and blue-collar jobs.
+Stockton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Stockton is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Stockton who work in office and administrative support (11.85%), sales jobs (9.81%), and management occupations (5.79%).

-In terms of college education, Stockton is nearly on par with the US average for all cities of 21.84%: 18.28% of adults 25 and older in Stockton have a bachelor's degree or advanced degree.
+The percentage of adults in Stockton who are college-educated is close to the national average for all communities of 21.84%: 18.28% of the adults in Stockton have a bachelor's degree or advanced degree.

 The per capita income in Stockton in 2018 was $24,214, which is lower middle income relative to California and the nation.
 This equates to an annual income of $96,856 for a family of four.
 However, Stockton contains both very wealthy and poor people as well.